supportREALteachers.org

 math

 • Math Trails: Students stop at designated sites along a route and explore math in the environment.
-See Urban Math Trails for interesting examples.
+See Urban Math Trails for example activities in urban communities.

 • Students can add numbers to determine who is the tagger: "Students play a modified version of rock, paper, scissors.
 On 'go,' students place 1 to 4 fingers out.
 The first student to add both students' numbers together becomes the tagger."